-Chris Van Patten is an entrepreneur, website designer, and theatre artist living in New York City.
+Chris Van Patten is an entrepreneur, product designer, and creative director living in New York.

-During his time in Buffalo (where he studied for his B.F.A. in Theatre Design and Technology at the University at Buffalo) Chris was an active member of the city’s growing tech community.
+Before moving to New York, Chris was an active member of the growing tech community in Buffalo, NY.
 Chris co-organised WordCamp Buffalo (Buffalo’s first WordCamp) and created BfloFRED, the Buffalo Front-End Developer’s Meetup.
 He also organised the Buffalo OpenBeer Club (and its spin-off event ThirdThursday) and designed the logo for BarCamp Buffalo.

 Chris has also directed for the stage and camera.
 He co-conceived Quarter-Life Crisis, a concert featuring the work of new musical theatre composers.
 More recently, he directed and designed a production of Gary Sunshine’s Al Takes a Bride for the UB Student Theatre Guild.